srobroek/simple-app/README.md

 ![logo](logos/CarvelLogo.png)

+Kevin: edit this to add in the step 3 and the addition of the change in the value.yml in step 3

 # k8s-simple-app-example

 Example repo shows how to use tools from carvel dev: [ytt](https://carvel.dev/ytt), [kbld](https://carvel.dev/kbld), [kapp](https://carvel.dev/kapp) and [kwt](https://github.com/vmware-tanzu/carvel-kwt) to work with a simple Go app on Kubernetes.